alfredodeza/scrapy-xpath/README.md

 To help you building the scraping, use the scrapy shell (an interactive scraping shell) to work with the HTML files.
 The scrapy CLI allows you to use absolute paths.
 Go to the root of this repo and run the following to open up the local HTML file:

 ```
-$ scrapy shell  "./html/1992_World_Junior_Championships_in_Athletics_–_Men's_high_jump"
+scrapy shell  "./html/1992_World_Junior_Championships_in_Athletics_–_Men's_high_jump"
 ```

 Note that the quotes are required for the shell to work and escape the single quote within the HTML page.
+The shell uses a IPython as the shell (Jupyter-like output in the terminal) so be aware that when copying and pasting, you might need to reformat.

 Confirm that the `response.url` points to the local path:

 ```
 In [1]: response.url